TICKETING POLICY - 2020 EUROVISION

 - A list of ballot applications will be produced shortly after the application period has expired, with a number assigned to each Ticket Ballot application.
 This number will be in order of application, with the earliest application assigned as number #01.
 Applications by a group of 2 will be assigned one number.

-- A Ticket Ballot event will be scheduled during November, 2019, or as soon as practicable after the application period has expired.
+- A Ticket Ballot event will be scheduled as soon as practicable after the application period has expired.

 - The Ticket Ballot will be conducted by three OGAE Australia members not entered into the ballot.
 The ballot will be via a random draw of numbers determined on the day of the draw.